dikortis/LetsTalkETC/Episodes/Episode_14.md

-something really innovative that's providing value to something and then there can be a sort of differentiating point that etherium classic as opposed to the you know a theory and foundation supported version of it
+something really innovative that's providing value to something and then there can be a sort of differentiating point that ethereum classic as opposed to the you know a theory and foundation supported version of it